mazidzomader/MUNASABAT/.ai/Phases.md

 ## Phase 8 — Wedding Gifts / Cash Gifts (Sandbox Payments)
 **Goal:** Guests can send a digital cash gift to the host through a sandbox payment flow; hosts can see what they've received.
 **Scope:**
-- Stripe Test Mode integration: `flutter_stripe` client SDK + Cloud Functions `createGiftPaymentIntent` and `stripeWebhookHandler` (see `Architecture.md` §9, `Rules.md` §11)
+- SSLCommerz Sandbox integration: flutter SDK/Webview + Cloud Functions `createGiftPaymentIntent` and `sslcommerzWebhookHandler`
-- Guest-side "Send Wedding Gift" screen: amount entry, optional personal message, "send anonymously" toggle, Stripe payment sheet
+- Guest-side "Send Wedding Gift" screen: amount entry, optional personal message, "send anonymously" toggle, SSLCommerz payment sheet
 - Guest-side transaction history (their own sent gifts)
 - Host-side gift wallet: total received, per-gift list (name or "Anonymous", amount, message, timestamp), gift summary stats
 - Webhook handler is the only writer of `paymentStatus: "succeeded"` — no client-side trust

-**Exit criteria:** A guest sends a test gift using a Stripe test card (e.g., `4242 4242 4242 4242`), sees a success confirmation, and the host's wallet/transaction history immediately reflects it — including a correctly anonymized entry when "send anonymously" was used.
+**Exit criteria:** A guest sends a test gift using an SSLCommerz test card, sees a success confirmation, and the host's wallet/transaction history immediately reflects it — including a correctly anonymized entry when "send anonymously" was used.
 A declined test card correctly shows a failure state without crediting the host.

 ---